Cummins vs DuroMax

 Who Should Choose Cummins?

-Cummins is the stronger pick for buyers who prioritize long-term reliability and brand trust above all else.
-With a Tier A reliability rating of 91 out of 100, Cummins generators are built for dependability, which matters greatly for standby power applications, RV use, or situations where failure is not an option.
-The brand also leads in average features at 7.9, suggesting that its smaller lineup packs more functionality per unit.
+Cummins is the stronger choice for buyers who prioritize long-term reliability and brand trust above all else.
+With a Tier A reliability score of 91 out of 100, Cummins generators are built for dependability, making them well suited for users who need a generator they can count on during emergencies or extended use without worrying about premature failure.
+The higher average features score of 7.9 also suggests that Cummins packs more functionality into its smaller lineup.

 Who Should Choose DuroMax?